Xin Xianying: Advising Xin Chang during the Incident at Gaoping Tombs

 Xin Xianying's younger brother Xin Chang served as an adviser to the Wei general Cao Shuang, who served as regent to the third Wei emperor Cao Fang.
-On 5 February 249, when Cao Shuang accompanied Cao Fang on a visit to the Gaoping Tombs, his co-regent Sima Yi took advantage of his absence to stage a coup d'état and seize control of all the armed forces in the imperial capital Luoyang.
-Lu Zhi (魯芝), a major under Cao Shuang, prepared to lead his men to fight their way out of Luoyang and regroup with Cao Shuang.
+On 5 February 249, when Cao Shuang accompanied Cao Fang on a visit to the Gaoping Tombs (Cao Rui's mausoleum), his co-regent Sima Yi took advantage of his absence to stage a coup d'état and seize control of all the armed forces in the imperial capital Luoyang.
+Lu Zhi (魯芝; 190-273), a major under Cao Shuang, prepared to lead his men to fight their way out of Luoyang and regroup with Cao Shuang.
 When Lu Zhi asked Xin Chang to follow him, a fearful Xin Chang turned to his sister for advice: "The Emperor is away.
 The Grand Tutor (Sima Yi) has ordered the city gates to be shut.
 People say that this won't be of any good to the State.
 What do you think will happen?"

 Xin Xianying replied: "We won't know what will happen.
 However, from what I observe, the Grand Tutor has no choice but to do this.
 Before Emperor Ming died, he held the Grand Tutor close and entrusted him with state affairs.
 Many officials in the imperial court still remember this.
 Although Cao Shuang too was entrusted with this responsibility along with the Grand Tutor, he has been monopolising power and acting autocratically.
 He is disloyal towards the Emperor and therefore doesn't have the moral high ground.
 The Grand Tutor simply wants to get rid of him."